ministryofjustice/security-guidance/policies/video-and-voice-conferencing-best-practice.md

 * Do not record the call unless it is essential.
 Remember that all recordings (and any shared documents) are stored in the Cloud and may be accessible by people who were not invited to the meeting.
 If you do record, make sure that all attendees have given their permission and that no sensitive details are included (this includes any personal information).

 * Be aware of your audience.
-You should tailor the meeting’s content when participants include external parties who may not have non-disclosure agreements and could make information public.
+You should tailor the meeting's content when participants include external parties who may not have non-disclosure agreements and could make information public.

 ## Related Pages